-Every month is a struggle for us to make the ends meet.
-There are so many things that were cut out of our budget ever since.
-Mommygers, ang sakit sa ulo at sa dibdib!
+Every month was a struggle for us to make the ends meet.
+There were many things that were cut out of our budget ever since.
+Momshies, ang sakit sa ulo at sa dibdib!

-I was not using wisdom at that time because I was so eager to get rich quick that my actions boomerang to me and my family.
+I was so eager to get rich quickly that I was not using wisdom and knowledge that time.
+My actions boomeranged to me and my family.

 The bible is always right.

 “Wealth from get-rich-quick schemes quickly disappears; wealth from hard work grows over time.” – Proverbs 13:11

 I am blessed that God humbled and disciplined us especially me, though it was really a humbling experience.
 I know so much better now; been there and done that!
 I will not go back.
 Never again that I will borrow money from loans and credit cards just to immediately gratify myself and keep up with others.
 Late gratification is one of the keys to financial independence.

 “But consider the joy of those corrected by God!
 Do not despise the discipline of the Almighty when you sin.” – Job 5:17